dotmpe/odatamysqlphpconnect/README.md

 How to use the OData Connector for MySQL

+Step 0.
+Instal composer if you don't have it: `curl -sS https://getcomposer.org/installer | php`

 Step 1: download install the OData Producer library for PHP (For detailed instructions on installing and using the OData Producer, see the installation steps in Anu Chandy's blog post on the OData PHP Producer.)